 Huskies don’t make good guard dogs, as they have friendly, non-aggressive temperaments.
 They just love people too much, whether they’re family or strangers.
-Huskies are also difficult to train, which makes it hard to teach them to be a good guard dog.
-That said, Huskies can make excellent watchdogs with minimal training.
+Huskies are also difficult to train, which makes it more difficult to train them to be a good guard dog.
+That said, Huskies make better watchdogs with minimal training.

 This guide helps you understand why Huskies don’t make good guard dogs, but rather good watchdogs.
 But do you really need a guard dog?
 If so, we also have some great suggestions for alternative guard dog breeds in the article.

 RECOMMENDED: 30 Handsome Husky Mixes